 Current 8th grade students may register for the May 2 test.
 They will be placed on a wait list.
 Current high school students have priority if space becomes limited.

 After you sign up for the test, go to the test company's website to review the format of the assessment.

 - Language: Spanish, Arabic, Chinese - traditional, Chinese - simplified, French, German, Italian, Japanese, Hebrew, Hindi, Russian

 Step 3: Take the test

-- For the STAMP test: bring your photo ID, fully charged laptop, and laptop charger.
+- For the STAMP, World Speak and custom tests: bring your photo ID, fully charged laptop and laptop charger.